JamesDiDonato/CarND-Semantic-Segmentation/README.md

 ## Requirements

-The goal of this project is to implement a Fully Convolutional Neural Network (FCN) that is capable of labelling the 'open road' pixels from images taken by a front facing camera on an automobile.
+The goal of this project is to implement a Fully Convolutional Neural Network (FCN) that is capable of labelling the 'open road' pixels from images taken by a front facing automobile camera.
 The implementation must be capable of labelling a reliable number of pixels in the test images accurately such that the output could be confidently fed to a path planner within a real-world self driving car application.
 The KITTI dataset will be used in the training and testing of the FCN, and is available for download  [here](http://www.cvlibs.net/datasets/kitti/eval_road.php).

 Here is an example of a succesfull and un-succesfull result: